 Welcome to my exhibition.
-As it is set up in my front room, I will be asking all visitors to wear a face mask and sanitise their hands in line with current Government Guidelines.
-These may well change as they have a habit of moving the goal posts, in which case I will be changing my guidelines in accordance with theirs.
-That’s the boring bit over.
+As it is set up in my front room, I will be asking all visitors to wear a face mask and sanitise their hands.

-Having been unable to open last year it will be a pleasure to welcome visitors back this year.
+It will be a pleasure to welcome visitors again this year.
 On display, I will have as many of my pieces as possible without it being too overcrowded!

-The beautiful sunsets we have had of late inspired my latest pendant collection which I am particularly proud of.
+The beautiful sunsets we have had of late inspired my pendant collection which I am particularly proud of.
 My favourite ones being in the purples although the orange hues come a very close second.
 Each pendant is constructed of three layers of glass and requires two to three kiln firings to complete but remains elegant.
-To this collection I have added seascape pendants which capture the essence of holidays to come.
+To this collection I have added seascape pendants which capture the essence of seaside holidays.

 I will also be showing various dishes and platters which I have made in a range of wonderful bold and vibrant colours.
 These come under the useful and useless (display only!) categories but always bring joy.
 They range in size from small ring dishes of approximately 8cm x 8cm to large round bowls with a diameter of approximately 29cm and all sizes and shapes in between.
 They can be used for a variety of functional purposes or to bring colour to a room.

 I will be showing framed glass pictures some of which are botanical and others abstract but again the colours and tactile nature set them apart.
 There will also be candle holders and lanterns suitable for indoor or outdoor entertainment which would brighten up any table.